 It might seem that institutional authority is something rather different from the personal variety.
 After all, I don’t know the policeman who tickets me, the instructor who teaches me, the congressman who represents me, or the clergyman who interprets Scripture for me.
 Certainly, I might hope that these authorities are also experts in their fields and that I might benefit from that expertise just as I would from the mechanic who fixes my car or the engineer who builds the airplane I fly in.
 But expertise is not a requirement of institutional authority.
 These people make their declarations of truth, goodness, and beauty based on nothing more than the say-so of those who installed them in their positions.
 On what grounds should I accept their truth claims?

 The postmodern view is that I shouldn’t, or at least shouldn’t too quickly.
 In their suspicion of institutional authority, postmodernists urge us to challenge authority, to “speak truth to power.”
-Since this kind of authority is power freely granted, postmodernists would have us be more judicious in granting it, charging that all institutional power is a kind of cooption and a perpetuation of extant exploitative arrangements.
-I have taken issue with this position before (see “Correlation, Causation, Motivation“) because it strikes me as simplistic to consider institutional authority as inherently coercive and deceptive while granting a pass to personal authority, something postmodernists admire.
-I don’t think the two are all that different.
-We trust institutional authority in a similar way, only our allegiance is to the institution rather than the person.
-So I trust the courtroom judge not because I know her but because I know the system that appointed her based on some degree of experience that allows determinations from the deeply private to the fully justified.
-Just as my personal trust has been earned by multiple experiences demonstrating reliability with someone I know, my interrogation of institutional authority may reveal reasons to trust or distrust.
+Since this kind of authority is power freely granted, postmodernists would have us be more judicious in granting it, charging that all institutional power is a kind of co-option and a perpetuation of extant exploitative arrangements.
+I take issue with this view (see “Correlation, Causation, Motivation“) because it strikes me as simplistic to consider institutional authority as inherently coercive and deceptive while granting a pass to personal authority, something postmodernists may admire as part of a private system of beliefs.
+I don’t think personal and institutional authority are all that different.
+We trust institutional authority similarly, only our allegiance is to the institution rather than the person.
+So I trust my child’s teacher not because I know her but because I know the system that appointed her and the qualifications that she must hold.
+This is similar to the trust my child places in her texts.
+In both cases, trust is a passive substitute for an active judgment within the power of the rational agent.
+Just as my personal trust has been earned by multiple experiences demonstrating reliability with someone I know, institutional authorities reveal reasons to bestow trust.
+But we face an axiomatic problem in contemporary society.
+Postmodernists urge us to withhold the belief that might allow trust in institutional authorities to germinate.
+Their entire project relies on exercising active agency, inspecting institutions for hypocrisy or bad faith, and peeling away the will to power that in their view is the hidden agenda of every institution (see “Three Portraits”).
 To those who say I obey the policeman less because of his badge than his gun, I say that such obedience has nothing to do with justification or with truth or goodness for that matter.
 “Go along to get along” is the pragmatist’s mantra.
 Not much room for trust there.
 If the postmodern suspicion that institutional authority is just the iron fist in the velvet glove, then no issue of warrant arises.
 No truth, goodness, or beauty is gained over the barrel of a gun.
-The gulf between these positions makes the postmodern notion of the equivalency between power and authority seem slightly ridiculous.
-Authority must always appeal to trust freely granted.
-To consider us all dupes of cooption is more than insulting to the institutions that enable culture to function.
-It demeans our moral autonomy to weigh experience for truth and goodness and insults the rational agency that bestows trust.
+Trust powers authority, but today’s view is that power is always authority’s concealed goal, so trust should never be granted but should always be retained by the individual.
+So trust in institutions is rarely granted wholeheartedly as postmodernists seek performative opportunities to prove their autonomy.

-This is the dark side of authority of whatever stripe.
-Because it is so weak a knowledge claim, because it relies so thoroughly on trust and the assent of the beneficiary, authority can disappear as easily as a soap bubble on a breezy day.
-All it takes is the withdrawal of assent produced by a corrosion of trust or challenge by authority of equal weight.
-The truth claims of authority seem to those secure in their trust to be solid foundation for judgment… until trust is weakened.
+This is not much of an endorsement of authority, but we must weaken it even further by pointing out what may be an even more disqualifying objection.
+Because it is so weak a knowledge claim, because it relies completely on trust and the assent of the beneficiary, authority can disappear as easily as a soap bubble on a breezy day.
+All it takes is the withdrawal of assent produced by a corrosion of trust or challenge by authority of equal weight (see “The Fragility of Religious Authority“).
+The very existence of competing axioms of moral commitment have reduced trust to a hollow shell, though in non-Western cultures we still see the old battle of competing religious authorities (see “Which Clash of Civilizations?“).
+In today’s world, in those conservative societies wherein the truth claims of authority seem to those secure in their trust to be solid foundation for social comity, trust will still be weakened by the intrusion of other authorities or other axioms of moral commitment.
 Then the evanescence of authority is made clear, and all of its claims come tumbling down.
 Surrendered moral agency is reclaimed.
-The awkward half-bestowal that nowadays passes for trust in institutional authority is withdrawn; the half-hearted grant of personal authority is snatched away.
-In those areas in which authority is the best available proof of judgment—in matters of religion, for instance—adherents should be aware that credible challenges to the truth claims by competing authorities or any suspicions that cast doubt upon the trustworthiness of the authority itself are sufficient to destroy the trust and therefore the warrant of authority that supports its truth and goodness claims.
+The awkward half-bestowal that nowadays passes for trust in institutional authority is withdrawn; in loving relationships, the half-hearted grant of personal authority is snatched away.
+In those areas in which authority is the only available proof of judgment—in matters of religion, for instance—adherents should be aware that credible challenges to the truth claims by competing authorities or any suspicions that cast doubt upon the trustworthiness of the authority itself are sufficient to destroy the trust and therefore the warrant of authority that underwrites all truth and goodness claims.
 Note that it is the challenge itself, not its truth, which shatters the warrant of authority.
 This is because of all the proofs of judgment, only authority lacks the means of resolving conflict within its method of warrant (See “What Counts as Justification?“).
 All other proofs of judgment can demonstrate error by more careful application of the warrant itself.
 Two conflicting experts can resolve their differences through analysis of how their expertise applies to their disagreement; two scientists can examine their experimental results, and so on.
-Even undifferentiated experience, the weakest proof of correspondence truth, allows us the luxury of attempting to replicate an experience whose truth is in doubt.
+Even undistilled experience, a weak proof of correspondence truth, allows us the luxury of attempting to replicate an experience whose truth is in doubt.
 I can return to the place where I thought I left my keys.
 In every other kind of warrant, challenge to a declaration spurs reexamination of the warrant for better evidence or reasoning.
-But authorities, relying only on the trust of their beneficiaries, have already destroyed that trust by the act of disagreement itself, provided the beneficiaries exercise the moral agency to consider the claims of other disputants, and in doing so withdraw the trust that powers authority’s warrant.
-At that moment, it finds itself incapable of justification without appeal to some other kind of warrant.
+But authorities, relying only on the trust of their beneficiaries, have already destroyed that trust by the act of disagreement itself, provided the beneficiaries exercise the moral agency to consider the claims of other disputants, and in doing so they withdraw the trust that powers authority’s only claim.
+At that moment, it finds itself incapable of justification without appeal to some different kind of warrant.
 The implications for truth claims backed only by authority should be obvious.
 It must either crush competing warrants, including those that disdain authority entirely, or exercise more tolerance.
-The former option produces zealotry and fanaticism, the latter a dissolution of trust.
+The former option produces zealotry and fanaticism, the latter a further dissolution of trust.